Aarne Saarinen

-Aarne Armas Saarinen (5 December 1913 – 13 April 2004) was a Finnish politician and a trade union leader, who was a member of the Parliament of Finland for the People's Democratic League.
+Aarne Armas Saarinen (5 December 1913 – 13 April 1989) was a Finnish communist politician and a trade union leader, who was a member of the Parliament of Finland for the People's Democratic League.
 He was also the leader of the Communist-led Construction Trade Union 1954–1966, the chairman of the Communist Party of Finland 1966–1982 and the vice-chairman of the People's Democratic League 1976–1985.

 Political views

 Saarinen was a stonemason who joined the local labor union branch in 1934.
 During World War II he fought for the Finnish troops.
 Saarinen was later known as one of the most prominent Communist leaders outside the Eastern Bloc.
 He was considered as a Eurocommunist who had sceptical views over the Soviet Union.
 Saarinen condemned the 1968 invasion of Czechoslovakia and during the 1970s, he resisted the efforts of the Stalinist extremists like Taisto Sinisalo to increase the Soviet influence in Finland.